Botanical name: Centella asiatica

 Gotu kola has been used as a medicinal herb for thousands of years in India, China, and Indonesia.
 It was used to heal wounds, improve mental clarity, and treat skin conditions.

-Gotu kola is a mild adaptogen, is mildly antibacterial, anti-viral, anti-inflammatory, anti-ulcerogenic, anxiolytic, a cerebral tonic, a circulatory stimulant, a diuretic, nervine and vulnerary.
+Gotu kola is a mild adaptogen, is mildly antibacterial, anti-viral, anti-inflammatory, anti-ulcerogenic, anxiolytic, a cerebral tonic, circulatory stimulant, diuretic, nervine and vulnerary.

 A legendary saying in reference to Gotu Kola is: ‘2 leaves a day keeps the doctor away‘.
 It has also been referred to as a ‘pharmacy in one herb’ and ‘the fountain of life’ (legend has it that a Chinese sage lived to over 200 years and attributed it partly to Gotu Kola).

-It is one of the most important, rejuvinating herbs in Ayurvedic medicine particularly for: revitalising nerve and brain cells, promoting calmness and clarity, helping poor memory and lack of concentration, and to assist in balancing the left and right hemispeheres of the brain.
+It is one of the most important herbs in Ayurvedic medicine particularly for: revitalising nerve and brain cells, promoting calmness and clarity, helping poor memory and lack of concentration, and to assist in balancing the left and right hemispheres of the brain.